d1b1/d1b1.github.com/_articles/fractional-tools.md

 {% include subStyles.css %}

-#### Building my own Tooling
-I build tools for others.
-Either directly, or with them, as an advisor.
-I love coding.
-But coding for myself is a personal no-no. I have long avoided the urge to build my own tooling.
-For most technical needs, there are plenty of out-of-the-box applications.

-So building a time and billing system was not something I would do myself, or that I recommend for the clients I work with.

-So in the summer of 2024 I changed my mind.

-I had been a fractional CTO for a year.
-I had 5-8 clients at different stages with different needs.
-Keeping track of the time I worked was a challenge.
-Spreadsheets are not great.
-SaaS solutions like Harvest App were even worse than a notepad or a spreadsheet.

-#### Change of Mindset
-In the summer of 2024, AI had started to change my thinking about how software can impact the basic economics of code.
-Since that summer AI has continued to have more and more impacts on how we hire, how we build teams, and how we leverage human experience.

-### One Size Fits All Software
-My biggest insight in that period was that the reason I disliked a lot of time and billing systems was how the tool felt.
-The idea of using software has a feel.
-When I use some software it just feels like more work.

-Maybe it's the color scheme, maybe it's the layout of features.
-I almost never see myself or my approach in the software I use.
-I started to look for software that generated a strong positive emotional reaction.
-Github.com.
-I like it.
-The tools fit the use case.

-I am still working on my definition.

-#### Enter Google Calendars
+#### A Different Approach to Tech

+As a fractional CTO, I help growth-stage SMBs avoid unnecessary complexity and cost.
+Fractional.tools is a practical example of that approach: instead of building a new system from scratch, I leveraged existing tools (Google Calendar) to automate time tracking and invoicing.

+The problem was straightforward: tracking time across multiple clients was manual and error-prone.
+Spreadsheets weren't great.
+Traditional SaaS solutions felt like more work—requiring context switching and adding administrative overhead.

+#### The Solution: Leverage What You Already Use
-I started to notice that my entire day involved keeping my Google Calendar updated.

-I noticed that the UI and UX on both desktop and mobile were pleasing.
+I noticed that my entire day already involved keeping Google Calendar updated.
+The UI was familiar and worked well on both desktop and mobile.
+More importantly, every calendar entry already had a date, start time, and end time—exactly what I needed for billing.

-I also noticed that a calendar entry had no need for me to enter a time of day.
-Every calendar entry has a date, start time and end time.
-All I needed was to add a client, and my calendar would tell me how much to bill at the end of the month.

-#### Version 1 - Local
-My first version was a simple application that ran on my laptop.
-It connected to the Calendar API and let me track client work.
-By adding a simple code to the entry summary, I had groups of times for each client.
+Instead of building a new system or adopting another SaaS tool, I connected to the Calendar API and automated the workflow.
+By adding a simple client code to each entry, I could group time by client and generate invoices automatically.

-My first goal was to test if I could get the utility out of a different approach to tooling.
-I decided to continue and break my long-held aversion to writing my own tools.

-Three months in and I was hooked.
-Thankfully.
-Building my own time and billing system was a real distraction from actual client work.

-#### Version 2 - On the Cloud
-In November I made the jump to the cloud.
-Now my solution worked from anywhere.
+#### Measurable Outcomes

+This approach delivered immediate results:
+- **Faster invoicing** — Automated generation from calendar entries
+- **Reduced errors** — No manual time entry or calculation mistakes
+- **More time on client work** — Eliminated administrative overhead
+- **No rebuild required** — Leveraged existing tools instead of building new systems

-That was when I had my second insight.
-For a fractional, an invoice is a bill rate, and a start and end date for a report.
+The key insight: for fractional consultants, an invoice is simply a bill rate and a date range.

-Over the next few months, I fit new features into times between work.
-In December, Vibe coding became a reality.

-#### Version 3 - AI Tooling
-My last big insight was the ability to scale a single-person solution into a production-ready system.
+The calendar already had all the data—it just needed to be connected to billing logic.

-#### It's Live
+#### Available Now
-Now we are launching Fractional Tools and making it available for others to use.

-So if you have more than one client at a time.
-If you bill hourly or use retainers, then this is the solution.
-The best part is that while we have an app, the user never needs to leave their calendar.
+Fractional.tools is now available for other fractional consultants.
+If you bill hourly or use retainers, this solution eliminates the administrative overhead without requiring you to leave your calendar.
+The best part: you never need to switch tools or learn a new system—you're already using Google Calendar.

 <div style="text-align: center; margin: 2rem 0;">
   <a href="https://fractional.tools">